About

 Rivendell Cycling, LLC is a company created to provide experiences of profound beauty and unspeakable joy to cyclists, and then offer riders a daily opportunity to consider the possibility that the source of our wonder and joy is a Person, the God described in the Bible, who created us and the world we marvel at, who can satisfy our deepest longings and greatest need.

-The name Rivendell comes from J.R.R.
-Tolkien’s books The Hobbit and his Lord of the Rings trilogy.
-Rivendell was the home of Elrond of the Elves, a place of rest and refuge for friendly travelers, and it comes from the words “riven”, meaning cloven or split, and “dell”, meaning valley.
-Tolkien’s inspiration for Elrond’s home was the deeply cleft Lauterbrunnen Valley in the Swiss Alps, which he visited in 1911.
-Tolkien tell us that Elrond’s “house was perfect, whether you liked food, or sleep, or work, or storytelling, or singing, or just sitting and thinking best, or a pleasant mixture of them all.
+Rivendell is the combination of two words, “riven”, meaning cloven or split, and “dell”, meaning valley.
+When the writer J.R.R.
+Tolkien visited the Lauterbrunnen Valley in the Swiss Alps in 1911 he was awed by the beauty of that deeply cleft valley, and later combined the words “riven” and “dell” to describe the home of Elrond of Elves in The Hobbit and the Lord of the Rings trilogy.
+He describes Rivendell as a place of rest and refuge for friendly travelers, and that Elrond’s “house was perfect, whether you liked food, or sleep, or work, or storytelling, or singing, or just sitting and thinking best, or a pleasant mixture of them all.
 Evil things did not come into that valley.”

 Virtually everyone who visits the Lauterbrunnen Valley finds it a place of such profound beauty that, like Tolkien before them, they experience periods of longing or unspeakable joy as they gaze at the valley and the three mountain peaks that surround it, the Monch, the Eiger and the Jungfrau.